-Dr Dalton is also a perspicacious academic.
+Dr Dalton-West is also a perspicacious academic.
 He has, most notably, written books on the sub-genres of British fantasy literature and the lingering presence of the Satanic in science fiction and fantasy texts.
 His website is a veritable dragon’s hoard of expert advice on creative writing, finding an agent, and getting published.

 Follow A J Dalton on Twitter: @ajdalton1.